Mnemonic Major System

 The Mnemonic Major System is a mnemonic technique and device that makes it easier to remember series of numbers.

 It’s also a phonetic number system, converting numbers into consonant sounds and then into words by adding vowels.
 According to mnemonic principles, it’s easier to remember images than numbers.
 The Major System is based on that idea.

 It was likely named after the 19th-century Polish military advisor and major Beniowski.
 Living in exile in England, he was an activist for radical organisations.
 Multiple inventors have been linked to the Major System, and several versions have been seen in recent centuries.

 For example, it has been attributed to the French photography and mnemonic device expert Francis Fauvel Gourand.

 Later in the 20th century, it was popularised by the American magician, mentalist, and memory trainer Harry Lorayne.
 German historian Johann Just Winckelmann is also regularly mentioned of the Major System in the late 17th century.

 How do you use a mnemonic major system?

-The Major System is a so-called mnemonic device.
-It’s a memory trick that helps people to easily remember a lot of information simultaneously.
+The Mnemonic Major System is a so-called mnemonic technique.
+It’s a memory trick and phonetic mnemonic system that helps people to easily remember a lot of information simultaneously.
 Examples are dates, long series of numbers, new people’s faces, shopping lists, or big chunks of text.

 There are many more mnemonic devices in addition to the Major System, with the Memory Palace being one of the most famous.
 By talking a virtual stroll through, for instance, your own home, you can remember objects or long series of numbers.